What is Diabetes?

 Type 1 diabetes

-This type of diabetes is also referred to as insulin-dependent diabetes.
-People with Type 1 diabetes must take insulin or other medications daily.
+This type of diabetes is also called insulin-dependent diabetes.
+People with Type 1 diabetes must take insulin and also may take other medications daily.
 This makes up for the insulin not being produced by the body.

 Type 1 diabetes was previously known as juvenile diabetes because it’s usually diagnosed in children and young adults.
-However, this chronic, lifelong condition can strike at any age.
+However, this chronic, lifelong condition can develop at a later age.
 People with a family history of Type 1 diabetes have a greater risk of developing it.

 Type 1 diabetes develops when the body’s immune system attacks and destroys cells in the pancreas that make insulin.